-If you take an authorized family and medical leave and make arrangements to continue to pay for your medical coverage, your coverage will be continued for up to 12 weeks (or as required by state law).
+If you take an authorized family and medical leave, contributions toward the cost of your coverage will be withheld from any vacation time paid to you while on family and medical leave, or from your pay on a retroactive basis when you return from your leave.
+Therefore, medical coverage for you and your dependents will be continued for up to 12 weeks (or as required by state law).
 The amount of time off for which you are eligible may vary based on state regulations.
-For more information, contact your Human Resources representative.
+For more information, see the Work/Life section or contact your Human Resources representative.